basp/pixlr/NOTES.md

 The above combination is what is commonly known as **linear interpolation**.
 Often named `lerp` in source code.
 It will plot a straight line between two points.

-I assume you can plot *exponential* functions using an **affine combination** with two components.

-If you have the three polynomials:
+If you have the following three polynomials:
 ```
 U = (1 - t)^2
 V = 2t(1 - t)